Cough and seasonal allergies

 For example, Pollinosan Allergy Relief Tablets combines several different herbs designed to reduce inflammation of the mucous membranes which occurs as the body reacts to pollen.
 Unlike some conventional seasonal allergies treatments, Pollinosan does not cause drowsiness.

-If you are looking for a specific remedy for coughs, A.Vogel's Soothing Cough Syrup containing extracts of spruce can help to ease a dry or tickly cough whilst Bronchoforce Chesty Cough Remedy may help with a mucous cough.
+If you are looking for a specific remedy for coughs, A.Vogel's Soothing Cough Syrup containing extracts of spruce can help to ease a dry or tickly cough whilst Bronchosan may help with a mucous cough.

 Are there conventional medicines to help me?